brendanlahm/ZA2020/README.md

 # ZA2020

-The purpose of this project was to determine whether the contig, unitig 9, was transferred from *Z. ardabiliae* to *Z. tritici*
+The purpose of this project was to determine whether unitig 9 was transferred from *Z. ardabiliae* to *Z. tritici*

 ![alt text](https://github.com/brendanlahm/ZA2020/blob/master/circos/Za100_Zt469/Fig_10.png)

-Figure: Interspecific synteny analysis between Za100 and Zt469.
+**Figure:** Interspecific synteny analysis between Za100 and Zt469.
 The 14 largest contigs of Za100 (> 1Mb) share synteny (represented by links) with contigs 0-13 in Zt469.
 The colors represent homologous contigs, with those circled having telomeres at both ends.

 ## Folders